TerraByteDev/TerraByteDocs/skyfactions/guis/README.md

 ## Items

-You are offered extensive configuration, including configuration of the items used in each GUI.
+You are offered extensive configuration, including the option to modify the items used in each GUI.

 {% code title="Island Creation GUI Configuration" %}
 ```yaml